-There are 23 RTOs,1 STA and 32 Automated Driving Test Tracks across Punjab.
+There are 23 district Regional Transport Offices, 62 SDMs, 1 STA and 32 Automated Driving Test Tracks across Punjab.
 They are geographically conveniently located and are easily accessible to the public.
+On this page, you will find all the RTO Punjab details needed.

 RTO Locations | RTO Code | RTO Locations | RTO Code |